Showing posts with label Society. Show all posts

 Our shared aging would be woven into the life of getting older in this community.
 None of us arrived here in our youth — we are all here precisely because of the stage of life we’re in — old.
 Our being here is contingent of being over 55 and we are required to provide evidence for it (e.g., the drivers license).

-As us, the old people get older together, our days will be marked by shared experiences, and mutual support that the process of aging requires.
-In the end, this gradual, graceful aging will be our common bond, reminding us that while each of us may have our own aches and individual journeys, we are also on a journey together.
-Towards that, pickleball is just an excuse for greater adventures.
+As us the old people get older together, our days will be marked by shared experiences, and mutual support that the process of aging requires.
+In the end, this gradual, graceful aging will be our common bond, reminding us that while each of us may have our own aches and individual journeys, we are also on a collective journey.
+Towards them, pickleball is just a means for travelling together.

 Ciao, and thanks for reading.